YunhanGa0/COMP3017J-Software-Methodology-Notes/SM 重点记忆速览.md

 **Dependencey Inversion Principle**

 High-level modules should not depend on low-level modules.
-Both should depend on abstractions. 具体实现（类）应该依赖于接口或抽象类，而不是直接依赖于其他具体实现。
+Both should depend on abstractions.

 ### Refactoring 概念